Keto Bread

 This post may contain affiliate links.
 See my disclosure policy.

-The base is a fathead-style dough (mozzarella and cream cheese melted together with almond flour), but I’ve modified it specifically for a loaf pan.
+The base is fathead-style dough: mozzarella and cream cheese melted together with almond flour.
 Most fathead recipes make flatbread or pizza crust.
-Getting that dough to rise tall in a loaf pan requires two additions: protein powder and sour cream.
+Getting that dough to rise tall in a loaf pan took nine batches of adjusting ratios.
+The protein powder (unflavored whey or egg white) gives the loaf structure so it doesn’t spread sideways, and the sour cream adds acid that reacts with baking soda for extra lift.
+I break both of these down in the sections below.

 a loaf of bread sliced in half